Testing collapse models with Bose-Einstein-Condensate interferometry: Abstract

 \section{Abstract}

 The model of continuous spontaneous localization (CSL) is the most prominent consistent modification of quantum mechanics predicting an objective quantum-to-classical transition.
-Here we show that precision interferometry with Bose-Einstein condensed atoms can serve to lower the current empirical bound on the localization rate parameter by six orders of magnitude.
-This works by focusing on the atom count distributions rather than just mean population imbalances in the interferometric signal of squeezed BECs, without the need for preparing highly entangled states.
-We discuss experimentally realistic measurement schemes which could probe and potentially rule out the entire relevant parameter space of CSL, including the historic values proposed by Ghirardi, Rimini, and Weber, below which CSL is no longer deemed a viable solution to the measurement problem of quantum mechanics.
+Here we show that precision interferometry with Bose-Einstein condensed atoms can serve to lower the current empirical bound on the localization rate parameter by several orders of magnitude.
+This works by focusing on the atom count distributions rather than just mean population imbalances in the interferometric signal of squeezed BECs, without the need for highly entangled GHZ-like states.
+In fact, the interplay between CSL-induced diffusion and dispersive atom-atom interactions results in an amplified sensitivity of the condensate to CSL.
+We discuss experimentally realistic measurement schemes utilizing state-of-the-art experimental techniques to test new regions of parameter space and, pushed to the limit, to probe and potentially rule out large relevant parameter regimes of CSL.